 Xr: losses due to polarization mismatch (dB).

-To obtain a more realistic assessment of the interference expected to be observed from FOD detection systems into EESS passive systems, an analysis was conducted in which the orbit of the EESS spacecraft under investigation (i.e., the radiometer L8 described in Table 1) was dynamically simulated.
-I
+An assessment of the RFI expected from FOD detection systems into EESS passive systems is achieved by dynamic simulation.
+The analysis was conducted in which the orbit of the EESS spacecraft under investigation (i.e., the radiometer L8 described in Table X) as well as the FOD pointing were dynamically simulated.

-Based on time series values for the peak interfering signal power level, CCDF curves will be generated in order to assess the percentage of time for which violations of the limit specified in Recommendation ITU-R RS.2017-0 occurred.
+Based on time series values for the interfering signal power level, CCDF curves will be generated in order to assess the percentage of time for which violations of the limit specified in Recommendation ITU-R RS.2017-0 occurred.
 From Recommendation ITU-R RS.2017-0, the following limits should hold:

 – For frequency band: 86-92 GHz, reference bandwidth: 100 MHz,